 Sociology studies various aspects of human interaction and social phenomena.
-The sociology major addresses sociological issues pertaining to self; social groups; social and cultural values; family and community relations; economical and political relations; race, ethnic, gender, and class stratification; the city and the nature of social organizations.
+The sociology major addresses sociological issues pertaining to self; social groups; social and cultural values; family and community relations; economic and political relations; race, ethnic, gender, and class stratification; the city and the nature of social organizations.
 The comparative/historical approach of the program enables students to analyze these issues in the United States, as well as in other societies with varied cultural values and at different levels of development.
 Furthermore, sociology addresses how social structures influence human beings at both the micro and macro level through the use of logic and varied scientific methodologies.

 The sociology curriculum addresses the educational objectives of students who wish to: 1) develop skills in critical thinking and analysis; 2) learn the ways in which sociological thinking can contribute to one’s active and constructive participation in society; 3) master scientific principles and methods to analyze and evaluate data in order to understand the social world; and 4) apply sociological theories to social public policy, planning, and administration.

 After completing the sociology requirements, more students will, for example, be able to: apply sociological analysis in real world situations; critically evaluate explanations of human behavior using evidence and scientific methods; and employ critical thinking skills in conducting sociological research and conveying ideas and findings to the public.

 Graduates in sociology will be prepared to seek careers in: 1) local and state governments, planning agencies, community-based organizations; and 2) research positions in government, private businesses and corporations, organized labor and labor-management councils.
 In addition, the program provides the basis for graduate studies in sociology leading to teaching and research positions in higher education.

 See the Graduate section of this Catalog for more information on Graduate programs offered at Mount Mercy.